Sbussiso/pi-curity/README.md

 Upon setting up the hardware components, simply navigate to the pi-curity web app using any device with an internet connection.
 The intuitive interface provides easy access to all functionalities, allowing users to manage their home security with ease.
 Contributing

-pi-curity is a free and open-source initiative.
-The community is encouraged to contribute, further enhancing its features, refining the AI, or adding new functionalities.
-Before making a pull request, it would be beneficial to check any contribution guidelines (if available).

 # License